 Aubrey owns Gate City Harvest Farm where my hives live these days.
 He stays actively involved with making sure the bees have good forage and are safe and healthy.
 He shows up in many of my videos.

-In addition to being an architect and a permaculture designer, Tay is also learning about beekeeping.
-Tay took the Guilford County Beekeepers bee school a few years ago, helped with the permaculture class, and comes out to the bee yard with me when she can.
+In addition to being an architect and a permaculture designer, River is also learning about beekeeping.
+River took the Guilford County Beekeepers bee school a few years ago, helped with the permaculture class, and comes out to the bee yard with me when she can.

 Jenny Kimmel

-Jenny has spent the last 10 years teaching kids about plants and nature at the Greensboro Montessori School.
-She's also currently teaching the permaculture design class with Alyssa.
+Jenny has spent the last 10+ years teaching kids about plants and nature at the Greensboro Montessori School.
+She's also currently teaching the permaculture design class through Guilford Community College.
+Jenny keeps bees in a top bar hive.

 Alyssa McKim

-Alyssa has a permaculture design certificate and is currently teaching a design course locally with Jenny.
+Alyssa has a permaculture design certificate and has taught a design course locally with Jenny.
+She's currently teaching at NC A&T.

 Neise Price